switchupcb/disgo/_contribution/concepts/SHARD.md

 ### Advanced

 A shard only refers to which session(s) a guild's data will be sent to.
 In other words, a shard represents a _traffic route_ for guild data.
 This presents the following hierarchy:

 - **One Session manages multiple shards**.
   - **One Shard manages multiple guilds' data**.

 Multiple sessions can use the same shard _(routes for a guild's data)_; each session can contain a different number of shards.
 This allows you to create sessions that handle a different amount traffic _(which is done for a multitude of reasons)_.

 ## What is Sharding?

-Sharding refers to managing data through multiple Shards _(WebSocket Sessions, Gateways, Whatever)_.
-Discord shards bots by guild: **One Shard manages the data for multiple guilds.**
+Sharding refers to managing data through multiple shards _(routes of Guild data)_.

 ### How Does It Work?